Structured prior distributions for the covariance matrix in latent factor models

 In the classic vector autoregressive (VAR) model, the number of parameters grows quadratically with the dimension of the observation vector.
-Dynamic factor models are therefore widely used in multivariate time series analysis as a tool for dimension-reduction.
-A typical dynamic factor model has the same observation equation as a static factor model,
+In contrast, the number of parameters in a dynamic factor model only grows quadratically with the dimension of the latent factors.
+This makes them a valuable tool for dimension-reduction in multivariate time series analysis.
+A dynamic factor model has the same observation equation as a static model,

-with $\matr{\Lambda} \in \mathbb{R}^{p \times k}$.
 However, the factors in a dynamic model evolve over time according to an order $m$ vector autoregression (\VAR{m}).
 This yields the state equation as

 for $t=1,2,\ldots$ in which the observation and factor innovations $\vec{\epsilon}_t$ and $\vec{\zeta}_t$ are serially and mutually uncorrelated.
-In the general case, the autoregressive coefficients $\matr{\Gamma}_i$, $i=1,\ldots,m$, are $k \times k$ matrices with real-valued entries and so if $k \ll p$ the dimension of the parameter space is markedly smaller than that of a \VAR{m} model for $\vec{y}$.
 As in the static case, it is generally assumed that the common factors explain all of the shared variation and so $\matr{\Sigma}$ is taken to be diagonal.
-Various extensions of this model have been presented, for example, \citet{PP06} give the factor innovations a moving average representation, \citet{ABP16} introduce lagged, in addition to contemporaneous, factors in the observation equation and \citet{KS19} allow the components of the idiosyncratic innovations to evolve independently as univariate stationary autoregressions.
+Various extensions of this model have been presented, for example, \citet{PP06} incorporate a moving average component in state equation, \citet{ABP16} introduce lagged factors in~\eqref{eq:dynamic_factor_model_obs} and \citet{KS19} allow the components of the idiosyncratic innovations to evolve independently as univariate stationary autoregressions.